gaguillen4384-dev/Righting-Taskter/README.md

 <h5>Architecture Decomposition</h5>
 <p>
-Volotile Decomposition breaks down as follow, in system accessibility in descending order<br/>
+Volatile Decomposition breaks down as follow, in system accessibility in descending order<br/>
-Where the top is what Clients must use to encapsulate change and the components that follow can only be accessed by preceding components.
+Where the top is Clients to encapsulate change and the components that follow can only be accessed by preceding components.
 </p>
 <ol>
 <li>Client => currently a console application, but it could be an API or an actual UI</li>